×

 Too Much Spoken English in Lessons

 To learn Chinese (or any other target language, for that matter), you need to constantly be pushing yourself out of your comfort zone.
-That said comfort zone is English, assuming you’re either a native or fluent in English.
+That said, the comfort zone is English, assuming you’re either native or fluent in it.

-Even with intermediate and advanced levels, the lessons weren’t as challenging as I needed them to be, meaning there was just way too much English spoken in the lessons.
-I understand the English usage in the beginning, but as you progress, the amount of English needs to minimize.
+Even with intermediate and advanced levels, the lessons weren’t as challenging as I needed them to be, meaning there was just way too much English spoken.
+I understand the English usage in the beginning, but as you progress, the amount of English needs to be minimized.

 Too Many Emails